sanni/cartreader/sd/README.md

 ####Copy these files to the root of your SD card.

+####gba.txt
+This file stores the GBA database which is needed because the save type and rom size are not stored inside the rom.

+Example:
+A22J,08,3
+game id, size in MByte, savetype

+Savetypes:
+0 = Unknown or no save
+1 = 4k Eeprom
+2 = 64K Eeprom
+3 = 256K Sram
+4 = 512K Flash
+5 = 1024K Flash
+6 = 512K Sram

 ####n64.txt
 This file stores the N64 database which is needed because the save type and rom size are not stored inside the rom.
 The CRC32 checksum is used to verify a good dump.